 Born in 1984, Ted Gram-Boarini joined the Arts of Life in 2012.
-A self-identified multidisciplinary artist, his practices are inextricably linked to one another.
 For Gram-Boarini, it is impossible to speak exclusively about visual, musical or performance arts, as there is no definitive boundary.
 When creating or performing, one practice inevitably bleeds into the other.
+This innate interest in music manifests in the rhythmic strokes of his works and the dynamic energy of his color palettes.

 Gram-Boarini is a singer for the studio band, Van Go Go.
-He is also a co-teacher in the studio’s Teaching Artist in Residency program.
-His art has been featured on Arts of Life partner site, ArtLifting.com.
+He is also a member of the studio’s curating team.
+His art has been featured on Arts of Life merchandise including the 2019 calendar, two different poetry books, and on Arts of Life partner site, ArtLifting.com.
+He was also interviewed on-camera by WGN news in 2018.

 The Waisman Foundation, Madison, WI - 2017